Book My Boat

 Share economy markets are differentiated by key drivers such as legislation and regulations, market size, existing industry stakeholders and their unique operational requirements.
 Existing attempts of peer-to-peer models for recreational boat hire aren’t fit for this purpose and largely fail to address the transactional and regulatory challenges of the Australian market.

 For example, Classified Advertising Platforms such as Gumtree don’t provide the necessary degree of verification for boat seaworthiness or renter qualifications, nor do they provide for insurance to be applied.
 Similarly, international competitors such as Get My Boat are optimised for conventional boat charter agreements, but do not support compliance in peer-to-peer hire.
-These non compliant companies are actively pursued by Australian regulators and prosecuted for their non-compliance.
+Any non-compliant companies are actively pursued by Australian regulators and prosecuted for their non-compliance.

 Boom in domestic tourism providing a tailwind for boat hire